iroks/multituner-sdr/README.md

 It is possible to develop following configurations (all signals are synchronized with a common clock and acquired on host synchronised and interleaved per USB port):

-    2 x 30 microphones with I2S output per USB port; multiple USB ports can be synchronised together on host.
-Technology is tested for a single segment (multiple segment were tested on host without multiple USB ports synchronisation);
+    2 x 30 microphones with I2S output per USB port; multiple USB ports can be synchronised together on host; technology is tested for a single segment (multiple segment were tested on host without multiple USB ports synchronisation);

 or